 With all this talk about Completion and Possession dates, we almost forgot about the Adjustment date, which is wrong because the Adjustment date in Real Estate is a very important day.
 To put it simply, the Adjustment date is the day the financial adjustments are calculated, or when the liability passes from the Seller to the Buyer.
 Some examples of these financial adjustments would be property taxes, damage deposits, rents, etc.

 Well, there you have it; the main differences between the Completion and Possession dates in Real Estate.
 We also threw in the Adjustment date explanation as it is also a very important date in a Real Estate contract.
-If you have any questions about the Completion date and Possession date in Real Estate, or if we have confused you even more (sorry!!), hit us up!
-We’re happy to discuss it further, or fill out the form below and we’ll get in touch ASAP.
+If you have any questions about the Completion date and Possession date in Real Estate, or if we have confused you even more (sorry!!), just give us a shout.
+We’re happy to discuss it further.

 Contact Carolyn at 604-219-4342 or Carolyn@themacnabs.com for more info.